hinsley/GGg/README.md

 Python rewrite of [GGg](https://github.com/xnil/GGg).

 Written for no good reason.
-Behavior should be identical to the original.
+Behaviour should be identical to the original.

+I've included bidict.py for convenience, but you should really grab that on pip.